Free Table of Contents Templates (for Microsoft Word)

 What is a Table of Contents?

 A Table of Contents (TOC) is an organized list of all the parts of a document or book organized in the order in which the parts appear.

 The TOC usually contains the titles, chapters, figures, and major sections of a document clearly labeled by their page number.

-A table of contents should be added last or updated after completing the whole document or book to capture all the contents accurately.
+It should be added last or updated after completing the whole document or book to capture all the contents accurately.

-The Purpose of Table of Contents
+The Purpose of table of contents

 Key Elements of a Table of Contents